Can-O-Worms, Crickets, and Insects: Is Canned Prey Good for Reptiles?

-Many people find insect care burdensome as well as noisy and smelly, and some people are squeamish about handling such animals (or do not like feeding live, such as myself).
+Many people find insect care burdensome as well as noisy and smelly, and some people are squeamish about handling such animals (or do not like feeding live, like myself).
 Canned insects provide a possible alternative to live feeding, but currently, using these food choices for the majority of nutrition is controversial with most keepers.

 Nutrition of Canned Foods